mautic/User-Documentation/docs/plugins/social_login.rst

 Once your plugins are authorized, you can add social login buttons to your Mautic forms.

-1. Create or Edit a Form:

-   Go to the Forms section in Mautic and either create a new form or edit an existing one.
+1. Go to the Forms section in Mautic and either create a new form or edit an existing one.

-2. Add the Social Login Field:

-   Select the **Social Login** field from the form builder.
+2. Select the **Social Login** field from the form builder.
 Buttons for all authorized social platforms (e.g., Twitter, Facebook, LinkedIn) will automatically appear.

-3. Pre-fill Form Fields:

-   When users log in using their social accounts, Mautic will attempt to automatically fill in fields like **Name** or **Email** based on their social profile.
+3. When users log in using their social accounts, Mautic will attempt to automatically fill in fields like **Name** or **Email** based on their social profile.

 .. image:: images/adding_social_login.png
    :alt: Mautic plugin configuration screen showing authorized status
    :width: 400

 .. note::
    Only the buttons for plugins you’ve authorized will work in the form.
 Ensure all integrations are configured correctly for a smooth user experience.